THE NATURE OF TRUTH

 Because the word “God” is not a name but a Title, its Syn-title cannot be a name but must be a Title.

 Many religions use the word “God” to refer to the one who created the universe, an omniscient, omnipotent being.
 But that does not tell us much.
 We need to have the name of this God to be able to relate to him.
 By having only His Title, He becomes a more distant being than a person whose Name we know.

 To refer to him as God is similar to referring to the President of a company whose name we do not know.
 We might be able to say a great deal about him because we see the results of his commands.
 “The president has given everyone a day off” or “The president has hired a new staff.”
 But we can still be in the dark as to who this president is!

 Truth is a Title of Office, just as God is a Title of office.
 It is not the name of a person but a Title.

 Augustine’s definition of Truth as given in his De Libero Book II, edited and reinterpreted; after the work of Ronald Nash in Faith & Reason, p161, and the work of Gordon Clark in A Christian View of Men and Things, p .
 318.

-The Extensive Bibliography is available here.
-(4M pdf)
+An Extensive Bibliography is available for download.